gisheri/elevation/README.md

 I chose to build the **Database** and **Server** individually to create a scalable microservice architecture.

-**Technologies used: Loopback.io, Node.js, Typescript, React.js, MaterialUI, Mocha, Chai, Jest, Supertest, Istanbul, Axios, Nodemon, Moment.js**
+**Technologies used**: Loopback.io, Node.js, Typescript, React.js, MaterialUI, Mocha, Chai, Jest, Supertest, Istanbul, Axios, Nodemon, Moment.js

 # How to get it running